anshulraj10/author-extraction/README.md

 npm run dev
 ```

+The dev server proxies `/process-pdf`, `/health`, and `/models` to `http://127.0.0.1:8000`.

-### Development flow
+## Development flow

-- Iterate on `backend/app/main.py` for API logic.
-- Extend `frontend/src/App.tsx` to consume the API.
+- Update `backend/app/main.py` and related modules when changing the ingestion pipeline.
+- Evolve `frontend/src/App.tsx` for richer UI, exports, and modal interactions.

 ## Deploying on GitHub

-- Push both `backend/` and `frontend/` directories.
+- Push backend and frontend directories plus the docker assets.
-- Add GitHub Actions workflows (not included yet) for lint/test/publish if needed.
+- Add workflows as needed for lint/test/build (not included yet).